mkantrr/ODHS/README.md

 Admin's have all of the abilities that Main's have, but they cannot modify other users information.

-Main and Admin accounts have access to the Medical Tracker and the Volunteer Management System, while Volunteer accounts only have access to the Volunteer Management System.
-Adoption Center accounts only is able to access the Log Hours page once logged in.
+Main and Admin accounts have access to both the Medical Tracker and the Volunteer Management System, while Volunteer accounts only have access to the Volunteer Management System.

+Adoption Center accounts can only access the Log Hours page once logged in, and have the ability to log a volunteer's hours.

 Users of any type can have their status changed by Main's to Inactive to prevent them from signing up for events.
 Inactive users will also stop appearing in the list of volunteers available to be assigned.
 Additionally, the reports page allows staff members to filter out inactive users.